 excluding packaging and ancillary costs.

-3.2 We are entitled to demand advance payments up to the total invoice amount.
+3.2 We are entitled to require advance payments up to the total invoice amount.
+This does not

-arrears at the rate of eight percentage points above the relevant base rate.
-Any additional
+interest on late payment at the rate of 8% above the current base rate.
+Further claims are

-3.5 The issue of checks and bills of exchange must always be agreed beforehand.
-Payment
+3.5 Payment by cheque or bill of exchange must always be agreed in advance.
+Payment is only

-complied with even should warranty claims have been lodged.
+complied with even if warranty claims are asserted.

 4. Price changes